Schools and education

 In this section

-Elective Home Education (EHE) is when a parent chooses not to send their child to school full-time but assumes responsibility for making sure their child receives a full-time education other than at school.
+Elective Home Education (EHE) is when a parent chooses not to send their child to school full-time but takes full responsibility for making sure their child receives a full-time education outside the school environment, which could be at home or elsewhere.

-Parents should give serious consideration to a decision to provide elective home education as it is a large undertaking.
-We can provide advice for parents considering or undertaking elective home education; however, we cannot provide financial assistance, a curriculum, a venue or tutors.
+Parents should give serious consideration whether to provide elective home education, as it is a large undertaking.
+We can provide advice for parents considering or undertaking elective home education; however, we can't provide:

 Who should I notify about EHE?

-• If your child is currently in school and you want to begin elective home education, you must write to the school informing them that you wish to remove your child from the school roll, as you will be taking responsibility for providing education at home.
-You need to do this so that the school can legally remove your child from the register.
+If your child is currently in school and you want to begin EHE, you must write your child's school, informing them that you wish to remove your child from the school roll, as you will be taking responsibility for providing education at home.
+You need to do this, so that the school can legally remove your child from the register.

-• If your child is not currently in school, you do not need to notify anyone of your intention to electively home educate but can notify us - we can provide you with relevant advice and support.
+If your child is not currently in school, you do not need to notify anyone of your intention to electively home educate but you can notify us by completing a parent self-referral form, and we can provide you with relevant advice and support.

 How we can support you